gvwilson/sdxpy/src/binary/index.md

 ---
 syllabus:
 -   Programs usually store integers using two's complement rather than sign and magnitude.
--   Floating-point numbers have a sign, a mantissa, and an exponent.
 -   Characters are usually encoded as bytes using either ASCII, UTF-8, or UTF-32.
 -   Programs can use bitwise operators to manipulate the bits representing data directly.
 -   Low-level compiled languages usually store raw values, while high-level interpreted languages use boxed values.